Leafwing-Studios/meta-ddd/docs/guidebook/uncertainties.md

   - The test documentation contains tests and failures.
 While the documentation and guidebook primarily contain the "what", the test documentation contains the "why" (and sometimes "how").
 Why did this system not work?
 Why do we have X technical constraint in our guidebook?
 - What is the exact structure of the guidebook?
   - How distributed is it?
-    - Assimilation is starting to use a {key uncertainties, constraints, desired properties} system for its distributed guidebook.
-What should we steal from this, and how?
-      - Should we add "tolerances" to this little framework?
   - In addition to the checklists and FAQ, what exactly does it hold?
-  - How is system metadata stored?
+  - How is system metadata stored, and what should that metadata contain?
     - Desired properties
     - Required properties
     - Constraints